TeniBalogun/ESP32-RGB/README.md

 Compatibility
   This code is specifically written for ESP32 microcontroller boards, which support the analogWrite() and pinMode() functions.

+Code Overview
+  This code controls an RGB LED using an ESP32 microcontroller.
+It cycles through three colors: cyan, coral, and green.
+Each color is displayed for one second.

+  The pins for each color channel are defined as follows:

+  Red Pin: GPIO23
+  Green Pin: GPIO22
+  Blue Pin: GPIO21
+  The setup() function configures these pins as outputs, while the loop() function sets the LED to each color using the analogWrite() function and waits for one second with delay().

+  You can modify the colors and timings in the loop() function to customize the LED behavior.

 Credits:
   This code was written by Teniola Balogun.
 Feel free to modify and use it according to your needs.
 Also some information was taken from -